Heber–Overgaard, Arizona: Founding

-In 1887, Lehi Heward abandoned the settlement and relocated to Pine, Arizona.
-He was urged to do so, because of the Pleasant Valley War.
+In 1887, Heward abandoned the settlement and relocated to Pine, Arizona.
+He was urged to do so because of the Pleasant Valley War.
 Buckskin Canyon, where he had settled, was named after the buckskin chaps his wife Elisabeth had made for him.
-John Scarlet was next to leave in 1888.
+Scarlet was next to leave, in 1888.
 His wife Lulu had become ill in June 1885.
 This may have contributed to his subsequent departure.
 In 1887, he was mentioned to have joined the posses of Joe McKiney's, under-sheriff for C.P.
 Owens.
 In 1889, Nathan, Alva, and Samuel Uriah Porter, arrived in Heber from St. Joseph (Joseph City).
 They grew crops of corn and potatoes between Heber and St. Joseph.
 The following year brought the Penrod and Sharp families from nearby Wilford.
 Samuel Porter would later describe the Penrods as anti-Mormon, and the Sharps as dishonest.
 In 1898, Hans Nielson abandoned his estate on the west bank of the Black Canyon where today's SR 260 enters town.
 Childless, Hans Nielson had been the first presiding elder for what became the Heber branch of the Joseph City Ward.
 James Shelley homesteaded land comprising the center of Heber and south down the Black Canyon.
 Of the original four pioneer families, starting out with four head of cattle, three daughters, and a few worldly possessions, James and Margaret Shelley were the only family to make Heber a long-term commitment.